pyprg/dssex/README.md

 'non-linear program' consisting of constraint formulations and an objective function.

-The objective funtion is the sum of terms having the structure (measured_value_or_setpoint - calculated_value)\*\*2.
+The objective function is the sum of terms having the structure (measured_value_or_setpoint - calculated_value)\*\*2.
 The search is an iterative process requiring a start value.
 A part of the constraints are the power flow relations.
 The sum of current flowing through branches